ephemeraHQ/xmtp-inbox-web/README.md

 ### Considerations

-Here are some important considerations when working with XMTP Inbox app:

-- The app sends and receives messages using the XMTP `dev` network environment.
-To connect to the `production` network instead, set the following environment variable: `NEXT_PUBLIC_XMTP_ENVIRONMENT=production`.
-     - XMTP may occasionally delete messages and keys from the `dev` network, and will provide advance notice in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)).
-The `production` network is configured to store messages indefinitely.
-- You can't yet send a message to a wallet address that hasn't used XMTP.
+You can't yet send a message to a wallet address that hasn't used XMTP.
 The app displays an error when it looks up an address that doesn't have an identity broadcast on the XMTP network.

-   - This limitation will soon be resolved by improvements to the `xmtp-js` library that will allow messages to be created and stored for future delivery, even if the recipient hasn't used XMTP yet.
+Research is underway to address this limitation and allow messages to be created and stored for future delivery, even if the recipient hasn't used XMTP yet.